ArturWincenciak/Root-Nodes-Workflow-Pattern/README.md

-# Root and Nodes Pattern
+# Root and Nodes library

 This is a framework for implementing a tree-like structure in C#.
 It consists of two main classes: Root and Node.